 Almost everyone who has to be back to work on Monday morning leaves sometime Sunday afternoon or early evening.

 FYI: Weather plays a big role in the Sunday exodus.
-If it's not a good beach day, traffic leaving Cape Cod on Sunday can get nasty as early as 10 a.m.
+If it's not a good beach day, traffic leaving Cape Cod on Sunday can get nasty as early as 9 or 10 a.m.

 The day after Labor Day, it's like someone waved a magic wand.
-All of a sudden, it's really quiet around here.
+All of a sudden, it's quiet around here.
 The summer traffic has disappeared.

-Our local roads get busy again on weekends through Columbus Day, when visitors come for one last day at the beach, or to attend our fabulous September festivals and special events in October.
+Our local roads get busy again on weekends through Columbus Day.
+That's when visitors come for one last day at the beach or to attend our fabulous September festivals and special events in October.

 But even then, it's still a heck of a lot less busy than a summer weekend.

 From Columbus Day on, everything goes back to normal ... until late May when "the season" begins again.

 Traffic on Holidays

 These U.S. national holidays bring heavier than normal Cape Cod traffic:

 - Memorial Day